nyorain/vil/readme.md

 - It can be expected that the layer will cause issues in quite some games, especially in this early stage of development.
-Bug reports of the form "Game XY crashes when enabled this layer" are not too useful since it would require installing Game XY and then trying to reverse-engineer what it does to cause a crash in the layer.
+Bug reports of the form "Game XY crashes when enabling this layer" are not too useful since it would require installing Game XY and then trying to reverse-engineer what it does to cause a crash in the layer.
 Sometimes, the result would be that the game/application simply does not follow the vulkan spec